nadayassin19/alx-higher_level_programming/README.md

-This is the read me file for the project 0x00.
-Python - Hello, World at ALX program in Software engineering.
+This is the read me file for the repository high leve programming language "Pyhton" in ALX SW program.